Let’s look at a few common misconceptions around marketing.

 You wouldn’t have been drawn to your industry if you didn’t care about it in some way.
 What are the ways that you care?
 What motivates you?
 Those things and the way you talk/write/blog/chit-chat about them?
 That’s marketing.

-Myth #3 – I don’t need to worry about marketing because I’m going to get all my clients through referrals.
+Myth #3 – I don’t need to worry about marketing because I don’t do any of that stuff.

 Truth: Marketing happens all the time.